noi-techpark/odh-docs/source/howto/generic/sparql-endpoint.rst

 The landing page of |odh|\'s SPARQL endpoint contains the following elements:

-1. The three buttons in the banner at the top of the page.
+1. The buttons in the banner at the top of the page.

    .. panels::
       :container: container-fluid pb-3